sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 ## Working directories

-Each group gets access to a shared working directory.
-You can find it under `/group_work/<group name>`.
+Each group has access to a shared working directory.
+It is mounted in your home directory.
+You can find it at `~/group_work/<group name>`.
 Use this as much as possible.

 ## :fontawesome-solid-brain: Project 1: Differential isoform expression analysis of ONT data